 It also explains your rights in relation to your personal information and how to contact us or supervisory authorities in the event you have a complaint.

-We may collect and use the following personal information about you and the patient, if different, including:
+We routinely collect and use the following personal information about you and the patient, if different, including:

-– your name and contact information, including your address, telephone number and email address;
+- your name and contact information, including your home address, telephone number and email address.

 - your date of birth; and

 - if necessary, the name of the partner organisation who provides you with access to our services (e.g. your employer, insurer, or membership group) and any access code, policy, or membership number you may have.

 - health data, which can include images.

 This personal information is required to provide our services to you.
 If you do not provide all the personal information we ask for, it may delay or prevent us from providing our services to you.

 All calls, consultations and electronic communications are recorded to protect the interests of all parties.

 We collect personal information directly from you.
 This may be via: